telefonicaid/thinking-cities/docs/device_api.md

 define a mapping to reduce the attributes identifier when you send observations to reduce the message size.
 But, in case the device is not provisioned, the Configuration Group **must** be configured.

-If you simply want to send observations you can skip this and just go to the "Send observations" section.
+If you simply want to send observations you can skip this and just go to the "Send observations" section.ç

+Examples below are provided only for IoTA-UL cases for the sake of briefness, but IOTA-JSON examples are exactly the same just changing `?protocol=IoTA-UL` by `?protocol=IoTA-JSON`.

-**Registering for UL2.0**
+**Registering for HTTP commands**

-On this sample a device is registered to send temperature observations using UL2.0 protocol and a PING command:
+On this sample a device is registered to use HTTP binding for a PING command:

 ```
 POST /iot/devices?protocol=IoTA-UL